namely/rightsizing-poc/1-rightsizing/README.md

 ### Stage and Production Environments

+The steps for higher level environments are the same as above, except that:
+- you will need to switch the cluster (lower-left corner in the UI) to stg or prd
-The steps for higher level environments are the same as above, except that you are going to use *Production* profile instead of *Development*, since we are expecting higher resource utilization.
+- you are going to use *Production* profile instead of *Development*, since we are expecting higher resource utilization.

 ## Completion and Next Steps